Skip to main content

 Chancellor Otto Bismarck of Prussia regarded these apolitical gatherings with much suspicion, concerns he shared with his protégée Prince Wilhelm, the future Kaiser.
 The seeds of conflict were sown.

-Marie Feodorovna: The Darling of Society
+Maria Feodorovna: The Darling of Society

-Elegant, intelligent, and consummately charming, Marie Feodorovna presided over the most glittering court in all of Europe, always impeccably dressed.
+Elegant, intelligent, and consummately charming, Maria Feodorovna presided over the most glittering court in all of Europe, always impeccably dressed.
 She loved clothes and wore them so superbly that she was considered the best-dressed woman in Europe.

 Julia Gelardi, in her excellent study of four Romanov women, From Splendor to Revolution: The Romanov Women 1847 – 1928, includes this anecdote about the relationship between Marie Feodorovna and Charles Frederick Worth, the renowned Parisian couturier:

-“The famed Parisian couturier Charles Frederick Worth, from whom the empress often purchased her gowns, greatly admired Marie Feodorovna’s ability to carry off his creations.
+“The famed Parisian couturier Charles Frederick Worth, from whom the empress often purchased her gowns, greatly admired Maria Feodorovna’s ability to carry off his creations.
 A high-ranking aristocratic lady once asked Monsieur Worth why he could not dress her in ‘the sublime triumphs that you make every week for the Empress of Russia?’
 ‘Madame, it is impossible,’ answered Worth.
 ‘It is not enough that you pay me when your robe is accomplished… it is necessary first that you inspire me before your robe is begun here,’ tapping his brow and then his heart.
 ‘Her Majesty the Empress of the Russias, she gives me the inspiration sublime, divine, And when she carries my work she so improves it, I do with difficulty recognise it.
 Bring me any woman in Europe — queen.
-Artiste or bourgeois— who can inspire me, as does Madame, Her Majesty, and I will make her confections while I live and charge her nothing.’”
+Artiste or bourgeois— who can inspire me, as does Madame, Her Majesty, and I will make her confections while I live and charge her nothing.’

 Marie Feodorovna: Mother and Mother-in-Law